-ECLIPSE is an AmeriCorps program that focus' on early childhood literacy in Eau Claire and Altoona.
-Educational focus areas include language, emergent reading & writing, socialization and interaction.
-ECLIPSE differentiates from other literacy programs because we work from a one-on-one model tailored to individual needs in preparing each child for lifelong learning.
-This program identifies and embraces the different paces at which children learn to foster continual growth in education.
-At the present time, ECLIPSE has five sites in and around Eau Claire that are served by the program.
+ECLIPSE is an AmeriCorps program that focuses on early childhood literacy in Eau Claire and Altoona.
+Educational focus areas include language, emergent reading & writing, socialization, and interaction.
+ECLIPSE differentiates from other literacy programs because we work from a one-on-one model tailored to individual needs, preparing each child for lifelong learning, while also embracing the different paces at which children learn to foster continual growth in education.
+Six sites in and around Eau Claire are served by ECLIPSE.

 About the Program

-ECLIPSE works as tribes (teams) of students from UW-Eau Claire who are AmeriCorps members.
-Members serve (or work), in preschool classrooms at partner sites for 10 –11 hours per week.
-Members pair with preschool children in the classroom who need additional support or help in the areas of language, literacy, social, and or numeracy skills.
-Participation in regular classroom activities, with support from corps members will increase opportunities for preschool children to be supported in their growth and development by caring adults.
-Each ECLIPSE AmeriCorps member works with two partner children during the course of the academic year.
+ECLIPSE works in teams of 6-10 students from UW-Eau Claire who are AmeriCorps members.
+Members serve/work in preschool classrooms at one of six partner sites in the Eau Claire Area.
+Members are paired with one or two children in the classroom who need additional support or help in the areas of language, literacy, social, and or numeracy skills.
+Participation in regular classroom activities and provided activities in focus areas that children need support in will increase opportunities for children to be supported in their growth and development by caring adults.
+Members meet as teams weekly to evaluate progress, plan activities, while building as team members, AmeriCorps members and individuals.

 There is a 300 hour commitment requirement.
-This is broken down into approximately 12 hours per week.
-The beginning of the year is much less, with starting at approximately 5 – 6 hours per week in training, then building to 12 hours per week when service starts in the classroom in mid-October.
+This is broken down into about 12 hours a week.
+The beginning of the year starts with about 5 – 6 hours a week in training, then building to 12 hours a week when service starts in classrooms around mid-October.

 The hours are broken down as follows:

-• There are four Saturdays during the year that are required (2 training, 2 service).
+- There are six Saturdays during the year that are required (3 training, 3 service).

-This is a federal work-study job.
-You need about $2,000 for the year.
-People can also volunteer for the experience if they choose.
+This is a federal work-study job and needs about $2,000 for the year.
+You can volunteer for the experience only if you choose.
 It is a great experience!
-Upon successful completion of the program and at least 300 hours, there is a Segal AmeriCorps Education Award of $1,289.95 that can be used for educational purposes.
+Upon successful completion of the program and 300 hours, there is a Segal AmeriCorps Education Award of $1,311.11 to be used for your education.

 For more information, please contact: